Geosoft2/geosoft2-2024/stac-the-spatiotemporal-asset-catalogue/handout.md

 ### mlm: Machine Learning Model Extension

-The mlm-extension provides fields to describe ML models, their training details and inference runtime requirements.
-This extension is mostly combined with other extensions.
+The mlm extension provides fields to describe ML models, their training details and inference runtime requirements.
+This extension is mostly combined with other extensions, e.g. eo.

 **Examples:**
 - mlm:name -> name of the model